awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

    Create an archive that contains individual files that the load testing tool can send to your SageMaker endpoints\.
 Your inference code must be able to read the file formats from the sample payload\.

-   The following downloads a \.jpg image that this example uses in a later step for the ResNet model\.
+   The following downloads a \.jpg image that this example uses in a later step for the ResNet\-18 model\.

    ```
    !wget https://cdn.pixabay.com/photo/2020/12/18/05/56/flowers-5841251_1280.jpg